dlwub/Hospital-Drug-Use/README.md

 ## Overview

 This repository contains a time-series analysis of hospital drug usage data.
-The project explores different predictive modeling approaches to forecast drug demand, identify seasonal patterns, and analyze key drivers of drug consumption in healthcare facilities.
+The project explores different predictive modeling approaches to forecast drug demand, identify seasonal patterns, and cluster groups of drug users.

 ## Objective

 The main goals of this analysis are:
 - Forecasting hospital drug usage using various time-series models.
 - Identifying seasonal and trend-based patterns in drug consumption.
 - Evaluating the performance of statistical, machine learning, and deep learning models.
+- Clustering user groups.

 ## Data